 3) How many students will be selected?

-25 students will be chosen to participate in the PotashCorp Food Security Scholarship Program in 2014.
+25* students will be chosen to participate in the PotashCorp Food Security Youth Trip in 2015.

 4) When can students apply?

 Applications will open on October 2nd, 2014 and close at 11:59 p.m.
 EST on April 6th, 2015.